vtex-apps/store-footer/README.md

   }
 ```
 #### Configuration
-Through the Storefront you can change the behavior and interface of the footer.
-But, you can also make adjusts in your theme app, like Dreamstore does.
+Through the Storefront, you can change the footer's behavior and interface.
+However, you also can make in your theme app, as Store theme does.

 Store Footer: